cbrune/hifive1-neopixel/README.md

 guide](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections)
 to connect the LED strip to a power supply.

-Connect the positive lead of the LED PIN-8 on the HiFive1 and the negative lead to a ground.
+Connect the positive lead of the LED strip to PIN-8 on the HiFive1 and the negative lead to a ground.
 This is defined in the code `neopixel.c` and the constant `NEO_GPIO`.

 # Compile the code